Percentage Increase Calculator (and Decrease)

 The same formula applies.
 From 250 down to 200: (200 − 250) ÷ 250 × 100 = −20%, i.e. a 20% decrease.
 Note the increase and decrease between the same two numbers are not equal percentages.

-How do I calculate a salary raise percentage?
+How do I calculate a salary raise or pay-rise percentage?

 How do I increase a number by a percentage?